pyratebeard/dotfiles/README.md

 - rtv

 ### CITATIONS
-Thanks to all at [unixporn](http://reddit.com/r/unixporn) and [nixers](https://www.nixers.net/) for posting their setups and giving me ideas.
+Thanks to [unixporn](http://reddit.com/r/unixporn) and [nixers](https://www.nixers.net/) for all the inspiration and guidance, in particular a shoutout to [xero](https://github.com/xero/dotfiles) for having such schway dots!

-Also thanks to [xero](https://github.com/xero/dotfiles) for having such well documented dotfiles they enabled me to make an awesome set up, and it convinced me to release my files!
+### LICENCE
+As an advocate of the [kopimi](https://en.wikipedia.org/wiki/Piratbyr%C3%A5n#Kopimi) mind set this repo is released under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).

 ### DISCLAIMER
 Feel free to clone or fork my repo but you use these files at your own risk!